World News | More Marines Arrive in Kabul to Aid Urgent Embassy Airlift | LatestLY

-The last-minute decision to re-insert thousands of US troops into Afghanistan reflects the dire state of security and calls into question whether President Joe Biden will meet his August 31 deadline for fully withdrawing combat forces.
+The last-minute decision to re-insert thousands of U.S. troops into Afghanistan reflects the dire state of security and calls into question whether President Joe Biden will meet his Aug.
+31 deadline for fully withdrawing combat forces.

 Officials have stressed that the newly arriving troops' mission is limited to assisting the airlift of embassy personnel and Afghan allies, and they expect to complete it by month's end.
 But they might have to stay longer if the embassy is threatened by a Taliban takeover of Kabul by then.